 By that time Joanne entered the dressing room.
 She congratulated the three of us, and then she said, “You should’ve seen Tammy’s face when I told her.”

 In hindsight, that look on my face would’ve make an awesome candid photo.

 The medal ceremony seemed grand, with a red carpet leading to an on-ice podium.
-Nothing can replicate the moment of standing with my older sister on the top spot and receiving our first gold medal.
+Nothing can replicate that moment of standing with my older sister on top spot, receiving our first gold medal.
 We were also given a single red rose – which I kept for years.

 In the footage, I say something and laugh.
-My sister peered at me, says something back, and then she looks into the crowd with a sweet smile.
+My sister peers at me, says something back, and then she looks into the crowd with a sweet smile.

 I had told her, “I think I’m going to cry.

 And Jenn responded with, “You do, and I’ll push you off.”